SMSF Borrowing and Purchasing Property

 SMSF stands for Self-Managed Super Funds and SMSF loans are becoming more and more popular as it enables people to manage and control their own superannuation.
 As the SMSF name suggests it lets you manage your superannuation yourself.
-It is possible to use your superannuation to purchase property and to have SMSF lending and borrowing to assist in purchasing the property with an SMSF loan.
+It is possible to use your superannuation to purchase property and to have SMSF lending to assist in purchasing the property with an SMSF.
 Establishing a SMSF to purchase property is a lot more complex than purchasing a normal investment property and therefore careful consideration should be taken before proceeding with SMSF borrowing.
-It is important to make sure that such an investment structure such as buying via SMSF loans is right for you and something you should be speaking to a financial advisor about the lending process before proceeding.
+It is important to make sure that such an investment structure such as buying via an SMSF is right for you and something you should be speaking to a financial advisor about before proceeding.
 It is a more costly set up and although it potentially has long term tax benefits it is not a short term investment strategy and cannot easily be refinanced.
-Borrowing and lending via your superannuation has strict guidelines and is called borrowing through a ‘Limited recourse borrowing arrangement’
+Borrowing via your superannuation has strict guidelines and is called borrowing through a ‘Limited recourse borrowing arrangement’

-Certain rules apply and should be considered prior to going down the SMSF loans path
+Certain rules apply and should be considered prior to going down the SMSF path

-- You must only use the lending funds towards retirement benefits.
+- You must only use the funds towards retirement benefits.

 - You must set up a trust and act as trustee or director.
 This position will have many legal steps you need to follow.